numeristacom/RedSea/README.md

 ## Setup
 Unzip the code unto a folder.
 As long as the code is in the unzipped folders, just include the `redsea.inc.php` file, which will set up the required constants and uncomment the library files you require.
 Do not comment out the `debug.inc.php` class, as all other RedSea libraries depend on it.

+## Documentation
+Each class and method are documented with PHPDoc, similar to javadoc.
+In short, a comment block before each method, with a description of the method, the description of the arguments and the return values, if any.

+## Test Suite
+Apart from the MariaDB examples that need to connect to a MariaDB database, the other examples can run stand alone.
+The test suite is in the `tests` directory where each function in the library is tested out and should work on any PHP 8.x capable web server.

 ## Examples